robertgartman/angular-opa-webassembly/README.md

 # Proof of Concept - enforcing OPA policies in the browser

+This repo was created togheter with a series of articles published [here](https://medium.com/@robertgartman/enforce-policies-in-the-browser-with-open-policy-agent-22d8e32fbfb6).

+Code is demonstrating how Open Policy Agent (aka OPA) can run alongside the app and serve all the policy-related decisions.

+**The tech stack**
+- Angular 15
+- Open Policy Agent, code developed against v0.48</li>
+- OPA running in WebAssembly

-## The concepts are demonstrated as a Contract Management solution
+**The concepts are demonstrated as a Contract Management solution**

 The Angular logic can be found under `src/app`.
 The rego files are located under `rego` folder.
 The `rego/README.md` explains how to update the WebAssembly/wasm file.